 – 1 can (15 oz) sweet peas, drained

-– Mayonnaise of your choice or homemade mayonnaise
+– Mayonnaise of your choice or my homemade mayonnaise

 – Black pepper

-1. In the same pot bring to a boil whole unpeeled potatoes and carrots.
-Reduce heat to medium low or low.
+- In the same pot bring to a boil whole unpeeled potatoes and carrots.
+Reduce heat to medium-low or low.
 In about 15 min take carrots out as usually carrots cook faster (make sure that knife goes smoothly through carrot).

 3. Peel potatoes and carrots.

-4. Cook hard boiled eggs and let them cool down.
+4. Cook hard-boiled eggs and let them cool down.
+Peel them.

 5. Bake chicken breast.
 Heat oven to 400°F. Spray glass baking dish with cooking spray.
 Brush both sides of chicken with oil.
 Sprinkle both sides with seasoned salt and black pepper.
 Place in baking dish.
 Bake uncovered 25 to 35 minutes.

-8. Mix together potatoes, carrots, pickles and chicken.
+- Mix together potatoes, carrots, pickles, and chicken.
 Fold in the peas last.

-If you are planning to use some of the salad the next day, put part of the salad in a separate bowl and refrigerate.
-You will add the ingredients from the next step on next day.
+If you are planning to use some of the salad the next day, transfer part of the salad in a separate bowl and refrigerate.
+You will add the ingredients from the next step the next day.